ashutoshmjain/gita/src/mathuraChap13.md

 King smiled at the intelligence of `Maharishi` for having saved `Vasudev` without any conflict or bloodshed.
 First he assured `Maharishi` that he and his congregation had nothing to fear.
 He offered  them to move on his side of `Yamuna` where they could stay without disturbance —  taxation would be least of their worries in `Kuru's` land.
 He almost laughed at the idea of taxing a congregation.
 What kind of a king would dare to entertain such a loathsome law, on a land that technically didn't even belong to him!
 In a way, it was like taxing the research and innovation - a sure shot way to stifle the growth in your land while handing over the opportunity to your enemies.

-Second, after a little pause, he said — we need to strengthen our presence this area so that `Kansa` may know there is a limit to his excesses.
+Second, after a little pause, he said — we need to strengthen our presence in this area so that `Kansa` may know there is a limit to his excesses.

 But what would you say the reason for deployments?
 I am sure people will ask and so will your own council — asked `Maharishi` while nodding his approval for the plan. `Shantanu` understood that `Maharishi` didn't want to turn the `Ashrama` into a war zone.

-And also, didn't want to put undue burden on the empire.
-He was well aware that any political help always comes with strings attached.
+`Maharishi` was well aware that any political help always comes with strings attached.
 Those strings may not be visible now but they would someday show up.
 He also knew that as a strategy, empires always look for means to fight on the foreign lands.
 He didn't want the island burnt in evil spirits of aggression and insurgence.
 The King immediately understood that `Maharishi` had a deep understanding of politics.
 He was already enjoying this discussion with `Maharishi`.
-He wished `Dev` had a chance to learn from the best thinker of the time for it was `Dev` who would soon be leading the vast nation.
-The role of a leader - he thought - was pivotal to success or failures of any organization.
+He wished `Dev` had a chance to learn from the best thinker of the time.

 King thought for a while — there was actually no reason for him to move forces in this area. `Kansa` had made sure all his deeds were limited to the other side of `Yamuna`.
 Moving armies was neither easy nor cheap.
 Plus , once the army is moved , there must be a good reason to sustain them — say an active conflict, or a civil war or 'at the very least' an unrest!
 In fact, the deployment of forces cause unrest even in otherwise peaceful lands.